 The charge sheet had said that the police had unearthed sufficient evidence to prosecute the accused for the offence punishable under section 120 B (conspiracy) read with 419 (cheating by personation), 420 (cheating) of IPC and under the provisions the stringent MCOCA.

 The cricketers expressed happiness over the verdict saying they always had faith in the judiciary and vowed to return to the game.

 Talking to PTI, Sreesanth said at last justice has been done to him, adding, “God willing, I will be able to return to cricket.
 I have no regrets, no complaints.”

 Sreesanth, 32, broke down on hearing the order while the other accused including the players present in the courtroom started hugging each other.

 Even when a court had granted bail to Sreesanth and others, it was held that there was lack of evidence against them under the provisions of MCOCA.

 The court had then indicted the Delhi Police for slapping the stringent provisions of MCOCA on Sreesanth, Chavan and others.

 “There is no reason for believing that the accused are guilty under the Maharashtra Control of Organised Crime Act (MCOCA) at this stage,” Additional Sessions Judge Vinay Kumar Khanna had said then.

 It said there was prima facie “no sufficient material” against the accused to establish their “nexus” with organised crime syndicate.

-Link to Bare Act at LatestLaws.com-
+Link to Bare Act at LatestLaws.in-